adamtiger/tinyGPUlang/README.md

 - [x] compiler should have argument parameters (for command line useage)
 - [x] output llvm assembly to *ll files
 - [ ] consider inline constants (e.g. var e = c + 4.6f;)
+- [ ] refactor (parser should give better results and more checks for illegal situation, cleaning, ensure consistency, no size for tensor)
 - [ ] test for edge cases
-- [ ] refactor (parser should give better results and more checks for illegal situation, cleaning, ensure consistency)
 - [ ] test on linux
 - [ ] how to set sm?
 - [ ] document, write the tutorial